Ambitions

 - Equipment and tool bursaries

-- Sole funding of bursary for travel for end-user beneficiaries
+- Sole funding of travel bursary for end-user beneficiaries

 - Programs with unclear pathways to the future of work

-- Provide access to quality, paid work experiences (co-ops, Work Integrated Learning, paid internships, entrepreneurship, apprenticeships, vocational training)
+- Provide access to paid work experiences (co-op, paid internships, apprenticeships, vocational training)

-- Prioritize access to work experiences for those in rural areas and those facing economic, systemic or cross-cultural barriers
+- Prioritize access to work experiences for those in rural areas or underserved populations

 Exclusions